 They learned that understanding how to reach each student on an individual level most effectively is vital to be aware of the current set of topics a student has mastered.
 This evaluation can be done through weekly graded quizzes, homework, or other similar assessments.
 Using this solution, it is crucial that effective teachers can successfully conduct engaging lectures and create and evaluate homework assignments that measure specific skills covered within the course material.
 Assuming that a professor has these skills, they can use AI to recognize patterns in student performance, providing an accurate summary of a student’s current mastery.

 Bringing AI into the mix

 After identifying this problem, Jon Reifschneider and his colleagues created the Intelligent Classroom Assistant.
-This is Duke’s algorithmic tool that reads homework and quiz results given by instructors by grouping them into topics covered in the class.
+This is Duke’s algorithmic tool that reads homework and quiz results given by instructors by grouping them into topics covered in the course.
 The device uses provided data to allow an instructor to identify a students’ level of mastery at any given time to create clarification on what guidance will best assist different students.
-This can also be used to evaluate how the class as a whole has understood covered topics.
+This can also be used to evaluate how the course as a whole has understood covered topics.

 As Jon Reifschneider explains, with a custom algorithm, the tool can understand natural language processing with open-source libraries’.
 The tool then can understand the context in which questions are asked to connect it to one of the core topics taught within a course.

 An important consideration in moving forward with incorporating AI into the education industry is that it should act to enhance the learning experience.
 There are many ways AI can help the efficiency and effectiveness of education without it crossing over into being the education industry.
 This problem is solved with a solution enhanced with AI, which is the ideal method of introducing AI into this field.